ankittrehan2000/spring-department-api/README.md

 * Mockito allows to create a "mock" entity and not mess with real objects/data
 * Java bean is a standard for classes
+* Actuator help to add some endpoints to monitor the health of the application